JuliaLang/www.julialang.org/jsoc/gsod/projects.md

 ## Scientific Machine Learning (SciML) and Differential Equations

-Given the large scope and breadth of the SciML Ecosystem, the project will be participating independently from the Julia umbrealla.
-SciML is also a NumFOCUS sponsored project since 2020 and runs other dev programs seperate from the Julia umbrealla.
+Given the large scope and breadth of the SciML Ecosystem, the project will be participating independently from the Julia umbrella.
+SciML is also a NumFOCUS sponsored project since 2020 and runs other dev programs separate from the Julia umbrella.
 You can find the [SciML GSoD projects on their website](https://sciml.ai/gsod/).

 ## Flux (Machine Learning)

-The [Flux.jl](https://github.com/FluxML/Flux.jl) project will be applying seperatly from the Julia umbrealla since Flux is now a NumFOCUS affiliated project.
+The [Flux.jl](https://github.com/FluxML/Flux.jl) project will be applying separately from the Julia umbrella since Flux is now a NumFOCUS affiliated project.
 You can find the [GSoD projects proposed for Flux on their wesbite](https://fluxml.ai/gsod.html).

 ## Turing (probabilistic machine learning)